-The Rhinoplasty procedure typically takes 2 hours and is performed under general anesthesia.
+For most Fort Myers Rhinoplasty patients, the procedure typically takes 2 hours and is performed under general anesthesia.
 There may be a cast required to be worn for one week.
 Most patients then return to their normal lifestyle after the cast is removed.

 How important is the preoperative analysis in rhinoplasty?